setms/book/docs/requirements/digest/analysis.md

 Sometimes changing features can make them attainable or cheaper.

 Priorities and cost estimates together make it possible to deliver maximum value at the lowest cost at the right time.
-Non-functional requirements that affect the architecture should receive high priority, because rearchitecting is expensive.
 Priorities may change over time.